-The fluid shapes are a dead giveaway for atmospheric electro-hydro-dynamic forces.
+The fluid shapes are a dead giveaway for magneto-hydro-dynamic forces.
 But deeper levels of evidence are there, in Mach speed sonic shock effects, arcing effects and sputtering effects that provide a holistic electric picture of everything that happened.
 Look close at the following images and note patterns of stratification and liquid deformation evident from waves of heat and pressure.

 The result is stratification of mineral deposits vertically, where rock morphology and mineral composition discretely change from the core of the feature, to the walls of the feature and then to the outer surroundings.

 The following images show where the storm pulsed and ebbed with current, stratifying layers of dust with different composition from inside-out, where coaxial up-and-down draft winds created domes and craters.

 Layers of varying mineral composition are particularly evident where winds abruptly changed direction, from horizontal to vertical at the rim of craters and the buttressed flanks of mountains.
 There, charge densities in the shock waves and the effects of magnetic pinch were greatest.

 The stratification of species within the electric winds of Jupiter matches the pattern of stratification in land forms.
 They are coherently layered from the inside-out of each turbulent kink, or vortex, unmixed by the turbulence, in accordance with charge densities in currents primarily moving up and down.